-At the University of Findlay, students in the traditional Doctor of Occupational Therapy Program are equipped with the coursework, experiential learning and fieldwork experiences necessary to fulfill leadership roles and advanced positions in the occupational therapy field.
+At the University of Findlay, students in the traditional Doctor of Occupational Therapy (OTD) Program are equipped with the coursework, experiential learning and fieldwork experiences necessary to fulfill leadership roles and advanced positions in the occupational therapy field.

 The University of Findlay has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) for its Doctor of Occupational Therapy Program.

-Three-Year Traditional Program
+Three-Year OTD Program

 The Doctor of Occupational Therapy Program is a three-year, post-baccalaureate program.
-An early assurance
+An

 option is available to high school seniors who complete their bachelor's degree at the University of Findlay.